MouseBiteLabs/Game-Boy-MBC3-Multicart/README.md

 ### Game and Save Data Configuration Switch (SW3)

 SW3, split into two separate switches SW3A (bottom half) and SW3B (top half), controls the order in which the ROM banks (the games) and the RAM banks (the save data) cycle.
-This table assumes you are using a 1024 Kbit SRAM chip, as a 256 Kbit SRAM will share save data across all ROMs.
+This table assumes you are using a 1 Mbit SRAM chip, as a 256 Kbit SRAM will share save data across all ROMs.

 | Mode | SW3A | SW3B | ROM Banks  | RAM Banks   | Game 1     | Game 2     | Game 3     | Game 4     |
 | ---- | ---- | ---- | ---------- | ----------- | ---------- | ---------- | ---------- | ---------- |